 You can choose two Cantrips to start the game with.
 We recommend the following options:

-• Shillelagh, Transmutation Cantrip – Shillelagh imbues your staff or club with magical energy for the next 10 turns, causing it to deal extra bludgeoning damage.
-This spell might seem fairly mediocre at first glance, but it’s actually a huge blessing for us in the early game, as it also causes our melee attacks to use our Wisdom instead of our Strength, massively improving your attack rolls if you built the Druid as recommended above.
-This is also a Bonus Action, meaning you can cast it and then perform an attack on the same turn.
+Shillelagh – Shillelagh imbues your staff or club with magical energy for the next 10 turns, causing it to deal extra bludgeoning damage.
+It also causes your melee attacks to use your Wisdom instead of your Strength, significantly improving your melee weapon attack rolls if you distribute Halsin’s ability points as recommended below.
+This is also a

 Spells